afonsobspinto/lichess-live-evaluation/README.md

-# lichess-fork-detector
+# lichess-live-evaluation
-Chrome extension for lichess to detect potential forks on live games
+Chrome extension for lichess to evaluate position on live games